All Episodes

 He wasn't going to be anywhere near the radical that we all thought.

-It's like when Eric Holder was nominated to be attorney general.
+It's like when Eric Holder was nominated to be Attorney General, all these idiotic, intellectual, Republican legal people ran to the microphone.

 Oh, what a great nomination.

-Eric Holder, one of the greatest guys that's ever come down to why this changes our opinion of what the Obama presidency is going to be.
+Eric Holder, one of the greatest guys that's ever come down to, why, this changes our opinion of what the Obama presidency is going to be.

 And it was a disaster.